zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### Fake RC
 * When moved to SLPI caused uorb issue and qshell timeouts
+* Remove from codebase?

 ### ModalAI UART ESC
 * Enable test motor command from QGC (Need newer QGC)
 * Allow leds to be set with led command
 * Test tones
 * Dual id = 0 feedback responses per feedback cycle (0, 0, 1, 2, 3)
 * Add voltage / current reporting as a configurable item.
 That would replace reporting from the APM and free up an I2C port.
 But, APM also reports companion computer voltage / current which is not available at ESC.
+(Very low priority)
 * Separate packet to request feedback without sending motor controls?
 * Separate out the LED so that it doesn’t have to be sent with motor commands?

-### APM
-* May not be possible on M0051.
-Vinny provided a cable to hack it?
-* Perhaps just wait until M0052 (Expected early July)

 ### System time (drv_hrt):
 * Does the slpi clock offset need to be updated periodically?